arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ttn/content.md

 Plug the Portenta Vision Shield - LoRa to the Portenta H7 and them to your PC through the USB port.
 If the Portenta board does not show up on OpenMV, try double-pressing the reset button on the Portenta.
 And now update to the latest firmware in OpenMV.

 Now we can put the code needed in OpenMV.
 Below you can see the full sketch, simply copy it into a new sketch in OpenMV.

+The `lora.join_OTAA()` or `lora.join_ABP()` functions connects your vision shield to the things network (TTN), using either OTTA or ABP protocols.
+We just need to enter our `appEui` and `appKey`.
+The timeout decides how long the board will try and connect before stopping.

+We send data to our TTN application with `lora.send_data()`, in here we can decide what data we want to send.

 ```py
 from lora import *